kaldi-asr/kaldi/egs/swbd/README.txt

 Each subdirectory of this directory contains the scripts for a sequence of experiments.

-  s5: This is slightly out of date, please see s5b which
+  s5: This is slightly out of date, please see s5c
-    has been improved in various ways.

-  s5b: This is a cleaned-up version of s5, based on Arnab's
+  s5b: This is (somewhat less) out of date, please see s5c

-    "edinburgh" recipe, but still somewhat under construction.
+  s5c: This is the current recipe.